vishucs50/AuditScore/README.md

 - Unified **risk scores**
 - Clear **risk labels**
 - Wallet-based **exposure analysis**
+- Summary and affecting factors on the basis of each parameters
 - Chain-level and protocol-level insights
 - Transparent, explainable metrics